Mistycloud2/Aura-Clock/Google Play Docs/Aura Clock description.md

-Multiple Melodies: Select from a variety of pleasant tones and sounds (Woosh, Clock, Bell, Ancient, Flute, Tick-tock, Tunnel) for your chimes and timers.
+Multiple Melodies: Select from a variety of pleasant short tones and sounds (Gong, Woosh, Clock, Bell, Ancient, Flute, Tick-tock, Tunnel) for your chimes and timers.